gil0mendes/Initium/docs/initium-protocol.md

    log buffer was available.

-The main log buffer will be contained in physical memory marked as `LAOS_MEMORY_ALLOCATED`, while the previous log buffer, if any, will be contained in physical memory marked as `LAOS_MEMORY_RECLAIMABLE`.
+The main log buffer will be contained in physical memory marked as `INITIUM_MEMORY_ALLOCATED`, while the previous log buffer, if any, will be contained in physical memory marked as `INITIUM_MEMORY_RECLAIMABLE`.

 The log buffer is a circular buffer.
 It includes a header at the start, any remaining space contains the log itself.
 The header has the following format:

     typedef struct laos_log
 	{
     	uint32_t magic;

     	uint32_t start;
     	uint32_t length;

     	uint32_t info[3];
     	uint8_t  buffer[0];
     } laos_log_t;